Walking the ancient Pilgrim’s route to the Holy Island of Lindisfarne

 Safety first: make sure you carefully read the instructions on when to cross.
 Tides cover the Pilgrim’s Way very quickly, and can catch you by surprise if you’re not careful.
 Key safety points:

-- DO NOT use the council’s safe crossing tables for Holy Island as a guide as to when the Pilgrim’s Way is walkable.
+- DO NOT use the council’s safe crossing tables for Holy Island as a guide for when the Pilgrim’s Way is walkable.
 They are intended for cars crossing on the causeway road which has a longer ‘dry’ time than the Pilgrim’s route.
 Read our advice below to plan your walk.

 - DO NOT Cross at dusk, in the dark or in bad weather conditions.

 Please don’t let all the warnings put you off walking the route.
 It’s a great experience, and as long as you follow our advice, you should have a lovely, safe experience!

 Like saints, monks, villagers and (of course) pilgrims you too can walk to the Holy Island of Lindisfarne along the ancient route that has been used long before a modern road was introduced to allow the fast crossing of cars, Amazon deliveries and council bin lorries.
 This is the original route that anyone visiting the island had to follow for centuries, until the 1950s, when the causeway road was built.

 The Pilgrim’s Way is marked out by poles in the sand and is more direct than the causeway road (used by all other traffic) It is still a popular way to arrive on Holy Island, walking the three-mile Pilgrim’s Way across the sands from the end of the causeway to the village, used by many visitors to the island, including pilgrims and long-distance walkers who have walked St. Cuthbert’s Way or St. Oswald’s Way.

 Getting to the start of the Pilgrim’s Way on foot from the A1